Miss Blaney- Head of Department

 In years 12/13 students will study for the BTEC National in Sport to the equivalent of 1,2 or 3 A-Levels, or A-Level PE.

-Regular practical and hands-on teaching and learning allows for the study of some, or all, of the following: anatomy and physiology, fitness training and programming, sports leadership, psychology, sports development, professional development, skill acquisition, the business of sport and practical sports performance, research in sport.
+Regular practical and outstanding classroom teaching and learning allows for the study of some, or all, of the following: anatomy and physiology, fitness training and programming, sports leadership, psychology, sports development, professional development, skill acquisition, the business of sport and practical sports performance, research in sport.